Action Against Trafficking in Persons and Smuggling of Migrants in Nigeria

 Action Against Trafficking in Persons and Smuggling of Migrants in Nigeria (A-TIPSOM Nigeria) is an 11th European Development Fund project which is implemented in Nigeria by the International and Ibero-American Foundation for Administration and Public Policies (FIIAPP).

 A-TIPSOM is a program designed to reduce trafficking in persons (TIP) and smuggling of migrants (SOM) at the national and regional level with specific emphasis on women and children in Nigeria.
 A-TIPSOM is anchored by FIIAPP.

-The team leader of A-TIPSOM is Rafael Molina.

 History

 A-TIPSOM was founded in 2018 through an agreement between the European Union Delegation (EUD) and the Government of Nigeria, and is funded by the European Union (EU).

 Mission and objectives

 The A-TIPSOM project is developed to: